This post may contain affiliate links. Please see my full disclosure policy for details.

 Kids nowadays, however, are less interested in the arts or the outdoors.
 Kids aren’t riding their bikes as much, putting on puppet shows or painting family portraits, nor searching for salamanders in the creek nearby.
-And, the negative effects of these choices are showing.
+And the negative effects of these choices are showing.

 Children are now lacking the psychomotor skills to engage in active play.

-They now rely on technology for most of their play time, significantly limiting challenges to their creativity and imaginations, along with limiting necessary challenges to their bodies to achieve optimal sensory and motor development.
+Now they rely on technology for most of their play time, significantly limiting challenges to their creativity and imaginations, along with limiting necessary challenges to their bodies to achieve optimal sensory and motor development.